-Sure, it’s fall.
-There’s a chill in the air, and that grill doesn’t have same appeal it did in July or August.
-But we do live in Southern California, and outdoor living doesn’t have to end when the leaves start to drift from the trees.
+Fall is almost here but let’s be honest, that won’t stop us Southern Californians from being outside.
+Outdoor living doesn’t have to end when the leaves start to drift from the trees.
 Not ready for the backyard party to stop?
 Neither are we!

-Fall is the perfect time to fan the flames on your outdoor entertaining game by building your own firepit.
-With all of the excitement and inviting qualities of an indoor fireplace combined with the versatility of an outdoor feature, a backyard firepit might be just the thing to transition your family’s fun to fall and winter centric activities, while keeping your socal spirit alive.
+It’s the perfect time to fan the flames on your outdoor entertaining game by building your own firepit.
+As we head into the “colder” months, a backyard firepit might be just the thing to transition your family fun to fall and winter-centric activities, while keeping your socal spirit alive.
+Outdoor firepits have all of the excitement and inviting qualities of an indoor fireplace combined with the versatility of an outdoor feature.
+Here’s how to get started:

 As with most DIY projects, there’s a definite range of firepit options that stretch from practical to luxurious.
 It’s best if you decide on the scope of your project right from the start.

-If you’re looking at a rugged style firepit with wood as your fuel of choice, your building materials begin and end here and can range from a little over $100 to about $400 for top of the line materials.
+If you’re looking at a rugged style firepit with wood as your fuel of choice, your building materials begin and end here and can range from a little over $100 to about $500 or more for top-of-the-line materials.
 If you want to add a gas line, you may want to enlist professional help.
 A basic paver style wood-burning firepit doesn’t require mortar, professional brick laying skills, or elaborate plans, just some basic measurements, stacking skills, and an eye for detail.

 Plan Your Space